Convolutions for Spatial Interaction Modeling: EXPERIMENTS

 {\bf Convolutions vs. graphs for interaction.} In Fig. \ref{fig:compare} we compare the implicit ICM (blue) and explicit GNN (red) approaches.
-With zero IR size where ICM is effectively off, the gain of adding GNN is significant, however, as the IR grows, we observe that the performance gap steadily narrows.
-In other words, while turning on ICM (by increasing IR size) can further improve the performance of GNN models, adding a graph to an ICM with a sufficiently large IR provides only minor improvements.
+With zero IR size (where ICM is effectively off) the gain of adding GNN is significant.
+However, as the IR grows, we observe that the performance gap steadily narrows.
+In other words, while turning on ICM (by increasing IR size) can further improve the performance of GNN models, adding a graph to an ICM with a sufficiently large IR provides only minor benefits.
 To understand the gaps between {\bf +ICM} and {\bf +GNN} with large IR sizes, we study a graph-less model ({\bf +GNN (no edge)}, black) created by removing graph edges in {\bf +GNN}.
-For large IRs, the graph-less model matches the performance of {\bf +GNN}, which suggests that explicit interaction graph of GNN contributes little to the performance.
-Thus, the gaps between {\bf +ICM} and {\bf +GNN} for larger IR sizes are mainly due to extra network capacity of the GNN module.
-Lastly, we can see that comparing {\bf +ICM} at large IR (i.e., interaction is modeled by ICM) against {\bf +GNN} at small IR (i.e., interaction is modeled by GNN) shows that a pure ICM can outperform a pure GNN in modeling interactions.
+For large IRs, the graph-less model matches the performance of {\bf +GNN}, suggesting that explicit interaction graph of GNN contributes little to the performance.
+Thus, the gaps between {\bf +ICM} and {\bf +GNN} for larger IR sizes are mainly due to extra network capacity of GNN.
+Lastly, we see that comparing {\bf +ICM} at large IR (i.e., interaction modeled by ICM) against {\bf +GNN} at small IR (i.e., interaction modeled by GNN) shows that a pure ICM can outperform a pure GNN in modeling interactions.

 {\bf Interaction loss.} We can also see that adding the interaction loss (Eq. \ref{eq:interaction_loss}) reduces the overlap between actors' predicted trajectories for both interaction modeling approaches (green and magenta in Fig. \ref{fig:compare}).
 The improvement is significant for smaller IRs, which may be due to the fact that the smaller IRs do not provide enough information to model the interactions effectively, benefiting more from this added supervision.
+On the other hand, when interaction is modeled more effectively through larger IR, the loss is sparser and thus contributes less.
 Interestingly, the interaction loss does not affect DE results except for ICM models at small IR where the interaction modeling is limited.